Skip to content

 2. Fuzzy Search ("Did you mean?"): If results are low, the Levenshtein algorithm suggests alternative queries based on service names and tags.

 4. Search API (v16.0 Enhancements): A server-side alternative (POST /api/v1/search/services) that implements complex ranking factors including authority tiers, data completeness boosts, intent targeting, and continuous proximity decay.
-It uses a hybrid strategy: fetching candidates from the DB and scoring them in-memory using TypeScript logic to ensure consistency with client-side rankings.
+It uses a hybrid strategy: fetching the full filtered candidate set from the DB and scoring it in-memory using the same TypeScript pipeline as local mode so synthetic-query and intent-only matches are preserved.
+The shared request contract now carries category, location, and openNow filters in both modes, including empty-query "open now" browsing.

 5. Governance Freshness Enforcement: Both local and server search exclude records that fall outside the 180-day public-visibility window so stale listings do not keep ranking with only a soft penalty.